Chapter 13: Brody

 Brody mimics the look of show cards, or posters used to advertise in store windows.
 It is commonly found on sales signage for this reason.
 Not only does it grab attention because of its bold strokes, but it fits perfectly on a poster-sized display.

-You’ll find this font used on posters about summer picnics, local festivals and other events that bring a bit of nostalgia to the mix.
+You’ll find this font used on posters about summer picnics, local festivals, and other events that bring a bit of nostalgia to the mix.
+It gives off a classic vintage appeal, so many people use it to bring a certain aesthetic to their design.
 You’re less likely to see it on movie posters or as part of a logo.
-Even though it works great for headings, it might be a bit too wide to work well as a logo.
-This is especially if the logo is used in places where the size must be reduced down.

 What Should It Be Used As?

-The regular Brody font has a max height of 1245 and max width of 921, so it is best suited for medium-sized projects.
+The regular Brody font has a max height of 1245 and a max width of 921, so it is best suited for medium-sized projects.
 If you are having an apple pie baking contest, for example, the font would work perfectly for flyers about the event.
 It brings a touch of yesteryear without seeming dated and is reminiscent of summers past.
-It doesn’t translate well in smaller sizes because the letters are so bold, so it would almost be unreadable.
-However, it looks great on signs and as headings.
-You could, therefore, use the font on a website as an H1 heading.
-It would then add to an overall nostalgic feel and tone.

 Brody works well for on-the-fly sales signs to let people know about specials in your store as well.
 Since it was developed with show cards in mind, it is ideal for quick designs of this nature and multiple signs about various specials.
 Using Brody in a series of signs provides a more cohesive look throughout a store or another location and ties everything together.